ist199211-ist199311/homeworks-nss/hw2.typ

   is out of the scope of this question, but a simple action would be to notify the system administrator.

-  Similarly, the use of a logic clock in the message sent to the controller allows it to ignore replayed or reordered messages, that is, messages where the logic clock value is lesser than or equal to the current logic clock.
+  Similarly, the use of a logic clock in the message sent to the controller allows it to ignore replayed or reordered messages, i.e., messages where the logic clock value is lesser than or equal to the current logic clock.

-  Finally, the use of both periodic key refreshing and _en route_ re-encryption strengthens the protocol in the unfortunate case that the attack is able to get ahold of the key, by rotating the key used and using multiple keys, respectively.
-The new key sent in the key refreshing message is encrypted using the sink's public key, so an attacker cannot compromise previous or subsequent sessions if they crack the device key.
+  Finally, the use of both periodic key refreshing and _en route_ re-encryption strengthens the protocol in the unfortunate case that the attacker is able to get ahold of the key, by rotating the key used and using multiple keys, respectively.
+The new key sent in the key refreshing message is encrypted using the sink's public key, so an attacker cannot compromise previous or subsequent sessions even if they crack the current device key.
 This key refreshing message cannot be replayed, since the server would already have the new key and discard the (now invalid) message.